EternityForest/barrel.css/README.md

     /*Used for tool bars and cards*/
     --item-box-shadow: none;

-    /*Note that themes can decide 3D elements should be flat*/

     /*Below this line you probably don't need to change stuff*/ /* fg color for warning and danger */